rainbowkappamc/jackboxbeta64/README.md

 ### FEATURES (V5)

 ### PartyPack / General
- - Redone Party Pack's Backgrounds for Modded Games  -- Trivia Beta64 Party and Scott Boat.
+ - Redone Party Pack's Backgrounds for Modded Games  -- Trivia Beta Party and Scott Boat.
- - New Pause Menus for PartyPack and Modded Games -- Trivia Beta64 Party and Scott Boat.
+ - New Pause Menus for PartyPack and Modded Games -- Trivia Beta Party and Scott Boat.
  - New Pack Preview Videos for Modded Games -- Trivia Beta64 Party and Scott Boat.
  - New PartyPack Opening

-### Trivia Beta (64) Party
+### Trivia Beta Party
  - Subtitle Changes
  - New Passwords
  - New Dictation Content